mhorn71/FruityPiPy/README.md

     http://www.raspberrypi.org/downloads/

+    Please note you need version June 2014 or greater, any other version can not be guaranteed to work and is unsupported.

 You need to install the following additional python packages.

     You can install the above using apt-get and pip as the root user or using sudo with the following